revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 ---

-4. Given a String print the frequency of each word in the list using a HashMap.
+4. Given a Sentence, print the frequency of each word in the list using a `HashMap`.

 <details>